Karnataka’s crumbling coastline shows climate battles are political

 Seawalls are a contested technology across the world and in India.
 Global advancements in engineering thought are overturning the traditional insistence on hard infrastructure for its cost and potential to disturb sensitive ecological systems.
 Instead, progressive coastal management specialists propose protecting depleted beaches by artificially replenishing them with pumped sand, holding them in place with vegetation, or building artificial barriers at sea to dissipate waves before they strike the shore.

 In India, this movement has found official endorsement.
-Recent guidelines on national coastal climate adaptation, drafted by the ADB and approved by the water ministry, say seawalls must be the last resort, used only when 11 other possible solutions with less environmental impact have been discarded.
+Recent guidelines on national coastal climate adaptation, drafted by the Asian Development Bank and approved by the water ministry, say seawalls must be the last resort, used only when 11 other possible solutions with less environmental impact have been discarded.
 It predicts that as sea levels rise and storms intensify, the walls will have to be raised and broadened until they become “untenable”, all the while eroding adjacent beaches.
 Like many reports on solving erosion, the guidelines call for a mix of soft and hard approaches, for walls in areas at imminent risk and softer measures in areas that are projected to erode only in the future.

 But this movement underestimates the political allure of visible protection.
 Seawalls are popular and intensely lobbied for along the coast.